khoa-yelo/BIOS270-AU25/Environment/Environment.md

 In this section, we’ll learn how to use **conda (micromamba)** and **containers** (Docker, Singularity) to manage your software environment effectively.

->*"But it works on my laptop..." - uttered by generations of grad students.*
+>*"But it works on my laptop..." - whispered by generations of grad students.*

 ---